bitcoin/bips/bip-0139/field-registry.md

 ## Transaction Fields

 Fields of the [transaction object](../bip-0139.md#transaction-object-structure).
-The mandatory `txid` field is defined in BIP-0139; all fields below are optional.
+The transaction id is the key of the wallet's `transactions` map, not a field; all fields below are optional.

 - `wtxid`: Optional string containing the witness transaction id (hex).
 Segwit only.
 - `hex`: Optional string containing the raw transaction (hex).